 ABSTRACT.
-Let X be a proper CAT(0)-space and let G be a closed subgroup of the isometry group $\operatorname{Iso}(X)$ of X. We show that if G is non-elementary and contains a rank-one element then its second bounded cohomology group with coefficients in the regular representation is non-trivial.
+Let X be a proper CAT(0)-space and let G be a closed subgroup of the isometry group Iso(X) of X. We show that if G is non-elementary and contains a rank-one element then its second continuous bounded cohomology group with coefficients in the regular representation is non-trivial.
 As a consequence, up to passing to an open subgroup of finite index, either G is a compact extension of a totally disconnected group or G is a compact extension of a simple Lie group of rank one.

-1. Introduction
+1. INTRODUCTION

-A geodesic metric space (X,d) is called proper if closed balls in X of finite radius are compact.
-A proper CAT(0)-metric space X can be compactified by adding the visual boundary $\partial X$ .
-The isometry group $\mathrm{Iso}(X)$ of X, equipped with the compact open topology, is a locally compact $\sigma$ -compact topological group which acts as a group of homeomorphisms on $\partial X$ .
-The limit set $\Lambda$ of a subgroup G of $\mathrm{Iso}(X)$ is the set of accumulation points in $\partial X$ of an orbit of the action of G on G. The group G is called elementary if either its limit set consists of at most two points or if G fixes a point in $\partial X$ .
+A geodesic metric space (X, d) is called proper if closed balls in X of finite radius are compact.
+A proper CAT(0)-metric space X can be compactified by adding the visual boundary ∂X .
+The isometry group $\operatorname{Iso}(X)$ of X, equipped with the compact open topology, is a locally compact σ -compact topological group which acts as a group of homeomorphisms on the compact space $\overline{X} = X \cup \partial X$.
+The limit set Λ of a subgroup G of $\operatorname{Iso}(X)$ is the set of accumulation points in ∂X of an orbit of the action of G on X. The group G is called elementary if either its limit set consists of at most two points or if G fixes a point in ∂X .

-For every $g \in \text{Iso}(X)$ the displacement function of g is the function $x \to d(x, gx)$ .
-The isometry g is called semisimple if its displacement function assumes a minimum on X. If this minimum vanishes then g has a fixed point in X and is called elliptic, and otherwise g is called axial.
-If g is axial then the closed convex subset A of X on which the displacement function is minimal is isometric to a product space $C \times \mathbb{R}$ where g acts on each of the geodesics $\{x\} \times \mathbb{R}$ as a translation.
+The displacement function of an isometry $g \in \text{Iso}(X)$ is the function $x \to d(x, gx)$ on X. The isometry g is called semisimple if its displacement function assumes a minimum on X. If this minimum is zero then g has a fixed point in X and is called elliptic, and otherwise g is called axial.
+If g is axial then the closed convex subset of X of all minima of the displacement function of g is isometric to a product space $C \times \mathbb{R}$ where g acts on each of the geodesics $\{x\} \times \mathbb{R}$ as a translation.
 Such a geodesic is called an axis for g.
 We refer to the books [3, 4, 7] for basic properties of CAT(0)-spaces and for references.

-Call an axial isometry g of X rank-one if there is an axis $\gamma$ for g which does not bound a flat half-plane.
+Call an axial isometry g of X rank-one if there is an axis γ for g which does not bound a flat half-plane.
 Here by a flat half-plane we mean a totally geodesic embedded isometric copy of an euclidean half-plane in X.

 A compact extension of a topological group H is a topological group G which contains a compact normal subgroup K such that H = G/K as topological groups.
-Extending earlier results for isometry groups of proper hyperbolic geodesic metric spaces [15, 19, 21] we show.
+Extending earlier results for isometry groups of proper hyperbolic geodesic metric spaces [15, 18, 20] we show

-Date: March 22, 2009.
+Date: April 2, 2011.